kishoreravin/E-phone/README.md

 The Students can recharge their account through the warden who does that through virtual money

-The PCO is made of IoT components and thoss PCO and the application has a common backend database in *FireBase*
+The PCO is made of IoT components and those PCO and the application has a common backend database in *FireBase*